Topological holography, quantum criticality, and boundary states: Gapped phases

 Here $\varphi\in {\rm Aut}({\cal C})$ is a topological symmetry of ${\cal C}$.
 Then the local operators are generated by Wilson lines of the form $(a,a)$ where $a=\varphi(a)$.
 If $\varphi=1$, then one can see that the ${\cal C}$ fusion category symmetry is completely broken.
 Otherwise there is a subcategory of $\cal C$ with trivial braiding with $\varphi$-invariant anyons that remains unbroken.

 Intuitively, one can view the sandwich simply as a cylinder of ${\cal C}$, where the right boundary becomes an invertible defect line $\varphi$.
 The number of ground states on the cylinder is given by the number of $\varphi$-invariant anyons.
 The different states can be obtained by inserting anyon lines parallel to the defect line.
-In the simplest case when $\varphi=1$, the ${\cal C}$ symmetry is completely broken, and ground states correspond to anyon.
+In the simplest case when $\varphi=1$, the ${\cal C}$ symmetry is completely broken, and ground states correspond to different anyon flux through the cylinder.